 As we weren’t very hungry, we didn’t check out the local cuisine, but we may have to do another trip just to try out the “Eye Poppin Jaw Dropping Whitefish & Fries” advertised at Craigie’s Harbourview Restaurant (since 1932!).

 For families, there’s lots to do and see in Tobermory.
-Watching the loading of cars onto the Chi-Chemaung Ferry and seeing it sail off is cool if you are seeing it for the first time.
-Blue Heron Boat Tours take you around the area to explore the unique coastline.
+Watching the loading of cars onto the Chi-Cheemaun Ferry and seeing it sail off is cool if you are seeing it for the first time.
+Blue Heron Boat Tours and Bruce Anchor Cruises take you around the area to explore the unique coastline, including Flowerpot Island.

 After visiting Tobermory, your next stop is to hit the hiking trails at Bruce Peninsula National Park.
 For adults, it’s also an ideal spot for diving at Fathom Five National Marine Park with 20 shipwrecks in clear, clean water.